alpersonalwebsite/react/03_local-state.md

 ```

 Note: `setState()` will merge the object that we pass in into the current state.
 The merge is **shallow** — it only merges the top level.
 If you have a nested object in state and only pass one of its inner keys, the rest of the nested object is replaced, not merged.
 For nested updates you must spread the existing nested object yourself: `this.setState({ user: { ...this.state.user, name: 'Wendy' } })`.
-BTW, I´m using the lifecycle `componentDidMount()` to force a change in the state without any user interaction and just for demo purposes.
+BTW, I'm using the lifecycle `componentDidMount()` to force a change in the state without any user interaction and just for demo purposes.
 In a *tiny app* where a call to an API is done in this "stage", a method or a callback to that API call could set the new data for the state properties through `this.setState()`.

 If the "new state" depends on the "previous one" (like `booleans` or `adding/subtracting`)